Enhanced Reconstruction of Sub-GeV Neutrinos Charged Current Interactions in LArTPC: Sub-GeV Neutrino Energy Reconstruction

 In addition to contributing a larger share of the deposited energy, the final-state protons in the sub-GeV regime also have a smaller average percentage of missing energy than the 3 GeV events (4.5\% versus 11.8\%).
-Primary neutrons behave similarly in both energy regimes -- with 38\% missing energy for sub-GeV events and 36\% for 3 GeV.
+Primary neutrons behave similarly in both energy regimes, with 38\% missing energy for sub-GeV events and 36\% for 3 GeV.
 The fraction of missing energy increased for primary charged pions (34.5\% versus 24.7\%).
 This is expected since pions are created with smaller $E_\text{avail}$ in sub-GeV neutrino events.
-Though primary pions are only in $\approx8\%$ of sub-GeV events.
+However, primary pions are only in $\approx$$8\%$ of sub-GeV events.
 The percentage of missing energy in the EM component is consistently negligible across energy regimes (0.04\%).

 Overall, the difference setting sub-GeV events apart from the multi-GeV case is the larger role of the primary protons in the deposited energy: a greater fraction of the events' $E_\text{avail}$ is apportioned to protons, and most of the proton kinetic energy is deposited.
-This has significant implications for the quality of energy reconstruction achievable in this regime, because the charge recombination factor $R_c$ of lower energy protons is much lower than that of high energy MIP protons and is dependent on their $dE/dx$.
+This has significant implications for the quality of energy reconstruction achievable in this regime, because the charge recombination factor $R_c$ for low-energy protons is much lower than that for high-energy MIP protons and depends on their $dE/dx$.